lbalbi/big_data_datasets/README.md

 - TDC's PPI dataset [6]

+### Limitations and Biases
+Collaborative KGs - Data is entered and maintained by editors who decide on the rules of content creation and management.
+Automated bots/web-scraping methods also enter data.

 ## References
 [1] Vrandečić, Denny, and Markus Krötzsch.
 "Wikidata: a free collaborative knowledgebase."
 Communications of the ACM 57.10 (2014): 78-85.